A cancer diagnosis and its treatment can be overwhelming. The Supportive Oncology Clinic works with your oncologist to help with:

-Our clinic is staffed by a physician board certified in palliative care, a palliative care nurse practitioner, and an oncology social worker.
-This interdisciplinary team works together with you and your family to manage symptoms, coordinate care, and discuss your goals of care.
+Our clinic is staffed by two physicians board certified in palliative care, a palliative care nurse practitioner and a palliative social worker who assists with psychosocial distress and support.
+This interdisciplinary team works together with you and your family to manage symptoms, coordinate care and discuss your goals of care.

 Defining the Goals of Your Care

 In order for you to make informed decisions about your health care, it is important to understand your disease process and its likely course.
 Our team wants to know who you are, what matters to you and what you hope for.
 Your values and preferences help us work with your oncologist to tailor care to your goals, even if at some point you are unable to speak for yourself.